Suh0161/aether-trading-agent/README.md

 **AETHER** is a sophisticated autonomous cryptocurrency trading agent powered by **DeepSeek AI**.
 It combines multi-timeframe technical analysis, intelligent risk management, and real-time execution with a beautiful web dashboard for complete control and monitoring.

+> **Current Status: Testing Phase**
+>
+> **This project is currently in active testing and development.
+It has only been tested with demo/paper trading accounts and has NOT been tested with real funds on live exchanges.
+Use at your own risk.
+Always start with demo mode (`RUN_MODE=demo`) and thoroughly test all functionality before considering any live trading.
+The authors assume no responsibility for any financial losses.**

 ### Why AETHER?

 - **AI-Powered Decision Making** - DeepSeek AI analyzes market conditions and validates every trade